ultral/ultral.github.io/life/how-to-make-speech-en.md

 ![why?](assets/hms_why.jpg?raw=true)

-Before start, you should have clear answer for question: **why do I need it?**.
-There are a lot of possible answers & there is no silver bullet.
+Before starting, you should have a clear answer to the question: **Why do I need it?** There are many possible answers, and there is no silver bullet.
 However, it's possible to organize them into something like [Maslow's hierarchy of needs](https://en.wikipedia.org/wiki/Maslow%27s_hierarchy_of_needs):

-* **Structurize experience** — one wants to structurize and organize experience.
+* **Structurize experience** — You want to structure and organize your experience.
-* **Knowledge** — one transforms his experience into something bigger, into fundomental knowledge.
+* **Knowledge** — You transform your experience into something bigger, into fundamental knowledge.
-* **HR-brand** — at some point of time, the knowledge and skills are cool enough to push forward HR-brand of the company.
-Speeches promote companies and i.e. help to stuff people.
+* **HR-brand** — At some point, your knowledge and skills are cool enough to enhance the HR brand of your company.
+Speeches promote companies and help with staffing.
-* **Meta** — one becomes devreal or some technologies advocate.
-One wants to make better wold: ["Do you believe in IaC as your saviour?"](https://www.goncharov.xyz/it/idlc-ru.html).
+* **Meta** — You become a devrel or a technology advocate.
+You want to make a better world: ["Do you believe in IaC as your saviour?"](https://www.goncharov.xyz/it/idlc-ru.html).

-There are a lot of other possible answers:
+There are many other possible answers:

-* One wants to earn more money .
+* You want to earn more money.
-* The ones teamlead said to make a speech.
+* Your team lead told you to make a speech.
-* One desires to visit another city.
+* You desire to visit another city.
 * ...

 ### Test

 Answers are not static.
-Time flies and answers can be changed.
-It is crucial to reflixate about them for having feedback loop.
-It allows to improve.
-Moreover, **Test** idea is applicable for each step on the roadmap:
+Time flies, and answers can change.
+It is crucial to reflect on them to create a feedback loop.
+This allows for improvement.
+Moreover, the **Test** idea is applicable to each step on the roadmap:

 * Have a new idea?
 Grab a cup of coffee and discuss it with workmates.
-* No sure about materials?
-It's totally ok to schedule the call with colegues (who also drives speeches).
+* Not sure about materials?
+It's totally okay to schedule a call with colleagues (who also give speeches).
-* Go to a conference?
-It makes sense to check local meet up comunities and have dry-run.
+* Going to a conference?
+It makes sense to check local meetup communities and have a dry run.

-## Which topic should I choose?
+## Which Topic Should I Choose?

-There are no out the box solutions.
+There are no out-of-the-box solutions.
 However, there are some clues:

 ### Good

-I almost 100% sure that you will prepare good enough materials for:
+I am almost 100% sure that you will prepare good enough materials for:

-* **Problem solving** — Business had problem **А**, we failed with **B** approach, however, **C** provided good enough numbers **D**.
-Usually, people with same pain/problem will attend your speech.
-As a result, you will be able to take a look onto your problem from different prespective or help somebody solve the problem.
+* **Problem solving** — Business had problem **A**, we failed with approach **B**, however, approach **C** provided good enough numbers **D**.
+Usually, people with the same pain/problem will attend your speech.
+As a result, you will be able to look at your problem from a different perspective or help somebody solve the problem.
-* **Practical advises** — Hands on experience is crucial because people should not re-invent the wheel.
+* **Practical advice** — Hands-on experience is crucial because people should not reinvent the wheel.
 It can be:
   * Lessons learned ...
   * Best practices for ...
-* **Digest / Top** — If you compare different technologies / approaches and make some conclusions it can simplify somebody life.
+* **Digest / Top** — If you compare different technologies/approaches and make some conclusions, it can simplify somebody's life.
-* **Something painful** — People like ~~learn from~~ listen about somebody else ~~fu**ups~~ findings.
+* **Something painful** — People like to ~~learn from~~ listen about somebody else's ~~screw-ups~~ findings.
-* **How does it work?** — If you are not FAANG / MANGA when almost nobody likes to listen about kludges your cludges.
-However, deep dive into the techologies and understanding underlaying foundations.
+* **How does it work?** — If you are not FAANG / MANGA, almost nobody likes to listen about your kludges.
+However, a deep dive into the technologies and understanding the underlying foundations is interesting.
-* **Technologies around us** — It is quite interesting to read about technologies in real world and on the edge of different areas.
-But also, it requires deep understanding, broad knowledge and non standard prespective / angle of view.
+* **Technologies around us** — It is quite interesting to read about technologies in the real world and on the edge of different areas.
+But it also requires deep understanding, broad knowledge, and a non-standard perspective/angle of view.
-* **How-to for a viral topic** — If you catch hype wave you can get quite big audience.
+* **How-to for a viral topic** — If you catch a hype wave, you can get a quite big audience.

 ### + / -

-Those topics really depends on the material quality and author's expertice, soft-skills.
-One must be very accurate and pation.
-If you are beginner or not confident enough then just avoid them
+These topics really depend on the material quality and the author's expertise and soft skills.
+One must be very accurate and patient.
+If you are a beginner or not confident enough, then just avoid them:

-* **Tutorial** are very needed usually, but it is really hard to create them.
+* **Tutorials** are very much needed usually, but it is really hard to create them.
-* **General theory** — It it quite tricky to create not boring speech and have.
+* **General theory** — It is quite tricky to create an interesting speech that is not boring.
-* **Overview of everything** — Story without concrete theme is interested for wide audience with completely different expectations.
-It will be almost unreal to met all expectations.
+* **Overview of everything** — A story without a concrete theme is interesting for a wide audience with completely different expectations.
+It will be almost impossible to meet all expectations.

 ### Bad

 * **Spam / Advertising** — Nobody likes spam or advertising.
-* **Poor quality** — If it can be googled in 5 minutes it is not the case.
-Bad mic, internet connection, slides also can lead to bad feedback.
+* **Poor quality** — If it can be googled in 5 minutes, it is not worth presenting.
+A bad mic, poor internet connection, and bad slides can also lead to bad feedback.

 ## Materials

 ![Materials](assets/hms_materials.jpg?raw=true)

-What can you see at the picture?
-It is huge unsorted pile of something.
-It is raw notes about your theme.
-There are some examples:
+What can you see in the picture?
+It is a huge unsorted pile of something.
+It represents raw notes about your theme.
+Here are some examples:

 * Images
 * Links